-If you find the viewing angles of the Samsung CHG70 lacking, then get the Gigabyte Aorus AD27QD.
-The Aorus is the best IPS 1440p monitor for HDR gaming.
-You won't get the great reflection handling found on the Samsung, though this monitor delivers a brighter image than the Samsung.
+If you find the viewing angles of the Samsung CHG70 lacking, then get the Gigabyte Aorus AD27QD, the best IPS 1440p monitor for HDR gaming.
+You won't get the great reflection handling found on the Samsung, though this monitor delivers a brighter image.
 Gaming on the Gigabyte Aorus is an exceptional experience thanks to the low input lag and excellent response time.
 Due to their design, IPS monitors favor wide viewing angles at the expense of contrast ratio.
 This makes blacks in a dark room not black, but more like gray.
 This, along with the lack of local dimming feature, limit the effectiveness of HDR.

-So if viewing angles are of the essence, the Gigabyte Aorus is the best option; otherwise, if HDR performance is more important, then the Samsung will deliver a better overall HDR gaming experience provided you sit straight in front of it.
+If viewing angles are the most important thing, the Gigabyte Aorus is the best option; otherwise, if HDR performance is more important, then the Samsung will deliver a better overall HDR gaming experience provided you sit straight in front of it.

-If you're looking for an HDR gaming monitor that won't break the bank, then check out the Dell U2518D.
-It's the best budget HDR gaming monitor we've tested so far.
-It has a 25" IPS panel that delivers good overall picture quality with decent viewing angles.
+For those looking for an HDR gaming monitor that won't break the bank, check out the Dell U2518D, the best budget HDR gaming monitor we've tested so far.
+It has a 25 inch IPS panel that delivers good overall picture quality with decent viewing angles.
 The monitor has a great stand that makes it easy to adjust to a comfortable position, and most casual gamers will be happy with the monitor's performance.
 The low input lag makes it fairly responsive to your actions and the fast response time ensures crisp motion.
-Unfortunately, there is no support for any advanced gaming features like FreeSync, which might deter the most competitive gamers who might also find the input lag high.
+Unfortunately, there's no support for any advanced gaming features like FreeSync, which might deter the most competitive gamers who might also find the input lag high.

 Although the monitor supports HDR, it doesn't have a wide color gamut and it's unlikely that you'll notice much improvement using it in this mode.
 Some games, however, do look slightly more realistic in HDR than in SDR, provided you make the right adjustments and change the proper gaming settings.